A dichotomy between twisted tensor products of bialgebras and Frobenius algebras: Introduction

 We observe that our approach and techniques have potential implications for the study of twisted Segre products \cite{MR4478354} in noncommutative geometry.
 More precisely, twisted Segre products appear as a subalgebra of twisted tensor products when the twist is strongly graded, in which case diagrammatic proofs automatically carry over.
-In general, it would be interesting to known whether the twisted tensor product of Noetherian algebras is Noetherian.
+In general, it would be interesting to know when the twisted tensor product of Noetherian algebras is Noetherian.

 Throughout this paper, we actively emphasize the use of commutative diagrams.
 We intentionally give all definitions in terms of maps satisfying certain commutative diagrams, interpret all conditions and properties in terms of commutative diagrams involving maps, and the majority of our proofs rely on the commutativity of the necessary diagrams.
-Not only is this a remarkably efficient way of working with twisted tensor products, but it also guarantees that all results in Sections~\ref{sec:preliminaries}, \ref{sec:ttp-cttp}, \ref{sec:ttp-bialgebras}, and \ref{sec:ttp-Frobenius} hold at the level of Hopf objects and Frobenius objects in a (braided) monoidal category $(\mathcal{C},\otimes,1)$.
-In particular, we extend some of the results in \cite{MR2187404}.
+Not only is this a remarkably efficient way of working with twisted tensor products, but it also guarantees that all results in Sections~\ref{sec:preliminaries},~\ref{sec:ttp-cttp},~\ref{sec:ttp-bialgebras}, and~\ref{sec:ttp-Frobenius} hold at the level of Hopf objects and Frobenius objects in a (braided) monoidal category $(\mathcal{C},\otimes,1)$.
+In particular, we extend some of the results in \cite[Section 3.2]{MR2187404}.